 The students will meet at the Benjamin L. Hooks Library at 8:30 AM.
 Pick up time by parents is 2:30 PM.
 With this application, students are asked for their hypothesis (page 9 of the application) in regard to 3 subjects covered during the study.
-At the conclusion of Green Camp, each student will be asked to either write a scientific paper, create a tri-fold presentation or watershed model display (both with accompanying essay) that supports or disproves their original hypotheses.
-At the library, the students will be given the opportunity to reflect and review on their data gathered during the week's excursions thus far and gather additional research resources.
-The instructor will help the students by providing answers to questions, finding supporting resources, and stressing factual content and research.
+At the conclusion of Green Camp, students will be asked to write a scientific paper, create a tri-fold presentation or watershed model display (both with accompanying essay) that communicates their results.
+Students will reflect and review their data from Green Camp and gather additional research.
+The instructor will help the students by reviewing results, guiding discussions, offering additional resources, and stressing factual content/research.